eduardoshanahan/devcontainers-deploy-docker/README.md

 ## Security Documentation

-For detailed information about security configuration, host key management, and troubleshooting, see `src/SECURITY.md`.
+For detailed information about security configuration, host key management, network security, and troubleshooting, see `src/SECURITY.md`.

 ---